Shielding or Sealing a Case Record

 This motion asks the court to seal a case record or to limit inspection of a portion of the record.
 Case records include court papers, orders, notices, and other records on a case.
 The motion can be used more than once for criminal, civil, and traffic cases.
 The standard form (form CC-DC-053) is available on the Maryland Courts website.
 To request to shield a Failure to Pay Rent case filed during the COVID-19 pandemic (March 5, 2020 - January 1, 2022), use form DC-CV-116.

 A party to a case, which includes the plaintiff, defendant, and a permitted intervening party, may ask the court to seal or otherwise limit inspection of a case record.
-A person who is the subject of or specifically identified in a case record may also make this request.
+A person who is the subject of, or specifically identified in, a case record may also make this request.

-You must give a special and compelling reason why the public should not be able to see the case.
+When requesting to limit inspection of a case record, you must give a special and compelling reason why the public should not be able to see the case.

 Read the Rules: Md.
 Rules Title 16, Chapter 900